Statninja/panditanimation/README.md

-# Pandit Animation
+# PanditAnimation

-Welcome to **Pandit Animation**, home to an interactive global map featuring over 55,000 airports, powered by **Leaflet** and **OpenStreetMap Routing Machine (OSRM)**.
+Welcome to **PanditAnimation**, home to an interactive global map featuring over 55,000 airports, powered by **Leaflet** and **OpenStreetMap Routing Machine (OSRM)**.
 Discover the world of aviation in real time, explore flight routes, and find the nearest airport with just a few clicks.

 ## About the Project